 In your physical therapy practice, the use of medical imaging equipment and procedures are valuable tools.
-In PHT 721, Diagnostic Imaging I, you’ll explore the benefits of integrating this technology to help with the examination, evaluation, and diagnosis of neuromuscular and musculoskeletal conditions.
+Explore the benefits of integrating diagnostic imaging technology to help with the examination, evaluation, and diagnosis of neuromuscular and musculoskeletal conditions.

 You’ll research and write a substantive paper (6 to 8 pages) as a final project for this course.
 In this paper, you’ll focus on the radiological assessment of any of the neuromuscular pathologies that affect the central nervous system, the peripheral nervous system, or the spine.